Charles Péguy

 Charles Pierre Péguy ([ʃaʁl peɡi]; 7 January 1873 – 5 September 1914) was a French poet, essayist, and editor.
-His two main philosophies were socialism and nationalism.
-By 1908 at the latest, after years of uneasy agnosticism, he had become a believing but non-practicing Roman Catholic.
+His two main philosophies were socialism and nationalism; by 1908 at the latest, after years of uneasy agnosticism, he had become a believing (but generally non-practicing) Roman Catholic.

 From that time, Catholicism strongly influenced his works.

 Biography

 Péguy was born into poverty in Orléans.
 His mother Cécile, widowed when he was an infant, mended chairs for a living.
 His father Désiré Péguy was a cabinet maker, who died in 1874 as a result of combat wounds.
 Péguy studied at the Lycée Lakanal in Sceaux, winning a scholarship at the École normale supérieure (Paris), where he attended notably the lectures of Henri Bergson and Romain Rolland, whom he befriended.
 He formally left without graduating, in 1897, though he continued attending some lectures in 1898.
 Influenced by Lucien Herr, librarian of the École Normale Supérieure, he became an ardent Dreyfusard.

 In 1897, Péguy married Charlotte-Françoise Baudoin; they had one daughter and three sons, one of whom was born after Péguy's death.
 Around 1910 he fell deeply in love with Blanche Raphael, a young Jewish friend; however, he was faithful to his wife.

 From his earliest years, he was influenced by socialism.
 He joined the Socialist Party in 1895.
 From 1900 until his death in 1914, he was the main contributor to and the editor of the literary magazine Les Cahiers de la Quinzaine, which at first supported the Socialist Party director Jean Jaurès.
 However, Péguy ultimately ended this support after he began viewing Jaurès as a traitor to the nation and to socialism.
 In the Cahiers, Péguy published not only his own essays and poetry, but also works by important contemporary authors such as Romain Rolland.

 His free-verse poem, "Portico of the Mystery of the Second Virtue", has gone through more than 60 editions in France.
-It was a favorite book of Charles de Gaulle.
+It was a favourite book of Charles de Gaulle.

 When the First World War broke out, Péguy became a lieutenant in the 19th company of the French 276th Infantry Regiment.
 He died in battle, shot in the forehead, near Villeroy, Seine-et-Marne on the day before the beginning of the Battle of the Marne.
 There is a memorial to Péguy near the field where he was killed.